Skip to main content

 Plugins are developed separately to the Impact Framework core.
 However, the IF core developers maintain a standard library of plugins come bundled with IF.
 These are known as builtins.

-Builtins have to be initialized in a manifest file using the path builtin.
+Builtins have to be initialized in an IMP file using the path builtin.
 Then they can be invoked in pipelines.

 name: if-demo